-Our team focus groups cases so that we can determine the best way to showcase our client.
+Our Atlanta motorcycle accident lawyer does research with focus groups cases so that we can determine the best way to showcase our client.
 We prepare our clients and other witnesses to testify in a way that helps jurors see our clients as people, not as stereotypes.

 We also make jurors see accidents from the motorcyclist’s perspective.
 While many jurors will automatically assume that a motorcyclist was at fault in a collision, we use our ability as seasoned trial advocates to make jurors understand that the accident was caused by a negligent driver, not by our client.

 What Does Tobin Injury Law Do for Injured Motorcyclists?